HarvEX / Turbo-Sniper :: Macro Processor

 TL = util.ReadTurboListerCSV( "C:/data/mylistings.csv" )

-print TL.headers #--> check the list of TL attributes
+print TL.headers # prints the names of available Listing attributes

 SetMenuMacro( title, macroname_or_function, id=None , pos=1000 )